Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 There are plenty of Appalachian food favorites to choose from on the menu at Village Vittles.

-I would personally recommend the pepperoni rolls, beans & cornbread, and mac and cheese with barbecue on top.
+I recommend the pepperoni rolls, beans & cornbread, and mac and cheese topped with barbecue.

-Guests are allowed to bring outside food and drinks with the exception of alcohol but honestly, the prices are so affordable it’s much easier to just eat at Village Vittles.
+Guests are allowed to bring outside food and drinks except alcohol but honestly, the prices are so affordable it’s much easier to just eat at Village Vittles.

 Seating is available at the picnic shelter steps away from the walk-up window.